 The first section of the display above is labeled as “I/O Performance Metrics” and you will see values that represent Average, Minimum, and Maximum values for I/Os Per Second (IOPS), throughput measured in Megabytes per Second (MB/Sec) and application I/O Latency measured in milliseconds (msecs).
 DymaxIO, Diskeeper, V-locity and SSDkeeper use the Windows high performance system counters to gather this data and it is measured down to the microsecond (1/1,000,000 second).

-While most people are familiar with IOPS and throughput expressed in MB/Sec, I will give a short description just to make sure.
+While most people are familiar with IOPS and throughput expressed in MB/Sec, I will give a short description just to review.

 Total Workload